“How will I be able to sleep in a strange place with wires attached to my body?”

 It’s a common concern among patients who have sleep studies scheduled.
 Knowing what to expect during a sleep study, what happens if you can’t sleep, and how to prepare may help put your mind at ease.

-“A lot of patients are surprised how comfortable they are during a sleep study,” said Susan Trudeau, a Marshfield Clinic Health System sleep medicine nurse practitioner.
+“A lot of patients are surprised how comfortable they are during a sleep study,” said Kelly Aue, a Marshfield Clinic Health System sleep medicine nurse practitioner.

 What’s the purpose of a sleep study?